 |010 – 006 %||Liberia, Moldova, Serbia, Slovenia, Ukraine, Others (limited data)!|

-The percentage calculated compared to the US cpc (100%).
+Percentages calculated compared to the US CPC (100%).
 Suppose, cost per click in the US for a specific keyword is 2$, then it would be 0.8$ in France (40%) for the same keyword.
-Unfortunately some countries (like Kenya) are missing in this list because we don’t have the exact data for these countries.
+Unfortunately, some countries (like Kenya) are missing from this list because we don’t have data for these countries.

 Notable Trends in the CPC Chart

 You may have noticed some strange information in the average cost per click chart.
-You may have wondered why some developed and modern countries have the lower cost per click compared to other countries.
-Let’s discuss about some notable trends in the chart what can be the reason.
+You may have wondered why some developed and modern countries have a lower cost per click compared to other countries.
+Let’s discuss some notable trends in the average CPC chart.

-United Arab Emirates have the highest cost per click and it’s 6% more than the United States!
+The United Arab Emirates has the highest cost per click and it’s 6% more than the United States!
 UAE is the only country to have a higher CPC than the United States.
-A rich, diverse economy and tourism likely put the country at the top.
+A rich, diverse economy and tourism likely put the oil-rich middle-east country at the top.

-Eastern Europe, Russia and China have the lower CPCs because of their national policy and advertisers interest.
-Foreign advertisers have a very little scope to cut the local market share in these countries.
+Eastern Europe, Russia, and China have lower CPCs because of their national policy and advertiser’s interest.
+Foreign advertisers have very little scope to cut the local market share in these countries.

 Another reason is the presence of strong competitor, Google doesn’t have majority market share of search in these countries.
 Yandex have 50%+ market share in Eastern Europe and Baidu have 75%+ market share in China.
 That’s why, Google doesn’t have enough advertisers in these locale.

 That’s all.
-If you have learned something different, let’s discuss through comments.
+If you have learned something different, let’s discuss it through comments.